Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Common Mistakes to Avoid

-3. Forgetting to claim the ₹1.25 lakh exemption on long-term capital gains
+3. Not taking advantage of the ₹1.25 lakh exemption on long-term capital gains.

-5. Using wrong ITR form (trying to use ITR-1 when you have capital gains)
+5. Filing with the incorrect ITR form (using ITR-1 when you have capital gains)

 Remember, all transactions must be reported, even if the net result is a loss or below taxable limits.
 The tax department receives data directly from stock exchanges and depositories, so they know about your trades.